Emily-OBrien-NHS/skunkworks-nursing-placement-schedule-optimisation/docs/UI.md

 - All the mismatched courses (if exists):
     - An initial red error box detailing how mant students are on courses with no match in the placements tab
     - A yellow error box listing all the names of the students on the course shown in the table below this, which doesn't match to the placements tab (repeated for all the courses/students that don't match)
     - A red error box and a table below detailing the courses in the placements tab which don't have any students assigned to them.
-This may be that there is a typo of one of the above courses that students are on, but don't match.
+This may be that there is a typo of one of the above courses that students are on, so they don't match.
+If this is the case, please amend and reupload the input file to fix this.
 If this is not the case, consider deleting this course from the input file for neatness (the algorithm will still run if additional courses are included, they will just be ignored).
 - A red error box and yellow warning box detailing the wards whose education audits have expired, or will expire during the placement period.

 Whether or not these boxes appear will depend on if there are any mismatches in the input files and the Education Audit Status of your wards.
 Blue boxes will appear if there are no issues in each section.
 Note that the Education Audit Expiry date warnings **DO NOT** prevent students from going on placement at that ward.
 When each final schedule is produced, a list of wards with expired Education Audits will be generated as part of the detailed schedule, to demonstrate the wards which must have an Education Audit completed before placements can be accepted.